meismeen/playwright-scraping-challenge/README.md

 - **Fields**: Item #, Manufacturer, Type, SKU, Composition, Cost, Dimensions, Product

 ## Alternative Solution
-`backup.py` contains an alternative implementation that uses internal application functions for comparison and verification purposes.
+`backup.py` contains an alternative implementation that bypasses traditional table scraping by directly accessing the application's internal data generation function.
+This method intercepts and exposes the frontend's core data provider to retrieve all 4,887 products instantly, serving as a verification tool to ensure data completeness and demonstrate reverse-engineering capabilities.

 ## Error Handling
 - Graceful degradation when scroll methods fail